Study Destination

 Which university is best in Germany, public or private?

-Is German essential for studying at Private Universities in Germany?
+Is German essential for studying at private universities in Germany?

 How much do private universities in Germany charge for tuition?